peterjbraam/beegfs-ksource/linux-source-code/Documentation/power/regulator/overview.rst

 Some terms used in this document:

   - Regulator
                  - Electronic device that supplies power to other devices.
-                   Most regulators can enable and disable their output whilst some can control their output voltage and or current.
+                   Most regulators can enable and disable their output while some can control their output voltage and or current.

                    Input Voltage -> Regulator -> Output Voltage

   - PMIC
                  - Power Management IC.
 An IC that contains numerous regulators and often contains other subsystems.

   - Consumer
                  - Electronic device that is supplied power by a regulator.
                    Consumers can be classified into two types:-